FdSc High Speed Rail and Infrastructure

 How you learn

 On this course, you'll gain the specialist knowledge you need to work on projects such as HS2, as well as future high speed rail plans.
-You'll utilise real industrial scenarios in cutting-edge facilities, based in the National College for High Speed Rail campuses, and benefit from close industry ties.
+You'll utilise real industrial scenarios in cutting-edge facilities, based in the National College for Advanced Transport and Infrastructure campuses, and benefit from close industry ties.

 You learn through